Homura Akemi: In Puella Magi Madoka Magica

-Homura Akemi first appears as a dream in one of Madoka Kaname's nightmares.
+Homura Akemi first appears in a dream as one of Madoka Kaname's nightmares.
 She transfers into her school as a mysterious girl the day after the dream.
 Homura has long, silky, black raven hair, and flat purple eyes and is said to be an attractive person by her classmates.
 She is impeccably great at everything she does whether it is academics or sports, making her instantly popular despite her cold behavior.
 After Madoka and her friend Sayaka Miki come into contact with magical girl Mami Tomoe and extraterrestrial being Kyubey, Homura is revealed to be a rival magical girl with a deep hatred towards Kyubey.
 It is revealed that Homura is a time traveler; she was originally a meek, timid, shy second-year student with low self-esteem, suffered from heart disease and did not have any friends.
 Madoka then befriends her.
 Eventually, Madoka and Mami reveal they are magical girls and save her from a witch (a surreal monster).
-When Mami dies in the fight with the rampaging witch Walpurgis Night, Madoka sacrifices her life to stop it.
+When Mami dies in the fight with the rampaging witch Walpurgisnacht, Madoka sacrifices her life to stop it.
 Homura, overcome by grief and uselessness, contracts with Kyubey to become a person who can protect Madoka, just as Madoka protected her.
 Her wish is to be able to return to her original meeting with Madoka, leading Homura to receive the power to manipulate time to a certain extent.